databrickslabs/dbx/docs/guides/python/devloop/mixed.md

 In this case you can store your Python package in a custom pypi (e.g. Azure Artifacts, JFrog Artifactory, etc.) and then setup custom pypi repository.

-After doing this, you'll be able to install specific versions of the packaged Python code by using pip:
+After doing this, you'll be able to install specific versions of the packaged Python code in the notebook by using pip:

 ```jupyter
 %pip install package-from-artifactory